gargleyark/readme/README.md

 - Radical candor - Care for the people around you; be direct towards anything that clearly isn't ok and help them be the best that they can be.
 - Law of two feet - I don't expect you to waste your valuable time; if a meeting is dragging on or going off topic then voice it, and if you have something more important to do then go and do it.

+## Working hours:
+I normally kick off my day (either over breakfast at home or while commuting in) by checking emails/catching up on messages before standup at 9am.
+From then I will usually be available until at least 5:30pm.
+The best way to reach me while I'm at work is via Slack - but if I'm in the office then come and find me!

+For important questions or emergencies I'm available by Slack at any reasonable hour of the day or night (but I do NOT expect the same from my team).
+If you need my immediate attention then please give me a call.

+If I'm on holiday then it will be clearly marked in my calendar and I'll have a Slack status set.
+I am often (intentionally) on holiday with very limited internet connectivity.

 # What do I do?

 ## I/O and Communication